UK Pension Transfers to Australia

 Introduction of the Overseas Transfer Charge (OTC)

 In early March 2017 HMRC announced that the introduction of a 25% overseas tax charge (OTC) with effect from March 9, 2017.
-At the time of writing, details are very scant, but the OTC will apply if none of the following conditions apply:
+The OTC applies if none of the following conditions apply:

 - the member is resident in the same country in which the QROPS receiving the transfer is established